 tighten the line to set the hook.

+Don't jerk, just tighten the line.
 This is the method I wrote about in the Ultralight Worm Fishing article.
-The photos show the TenkaraBum Tactical Nymphing Sighter but size 2.5 tenkara line will work as well.
+The photos show the TenkaraBum Tactical Nymphing Sighter (since discontinued) but size 3 tenkara line will work as well.

 For water over knee deep, you will probably need more weight, possibly one BB shot, and for that depth and weight, it is better to use a keiryu rig.
 My Keiryu Lines article explains how to make a keiryu rig.